jerichochua/jerichochua/README.md

 ## Hi there 👋

 - 😄 Pronouns: He/Him
-- 🔭 I’m currently studying: **Computer Engineering** at NUS (Final year)
+- 🔭 I’m currently working
-- 🌱 I’m currently learning: Database Systems Implementation, Big Data Systems for Data Science, Network Protocols and Applications

 <!--
 **jerichochua/jerichochua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.